bocchino/ParAbs/README.md

 Finally, the build environment currently assumes Unix build tools, so on Windows you will need to install Cygwin, make, etc. A Visual Studio project for the F# library is under development.
+For help with the nettlesome problem of feeding Unix paths to Windows programs, see

+`FSharp/Scripts/README.md`

 Setup
 -----